menu

 Occupations and Workforce

-Dutton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Dutton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Dutton is a town of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Dutton who work in food service (14.52%), computer science and math (11.29%), and teaching (9.68%).

 Also of interest is that Dutton has more people living here who work in computers and math than 95% of the places in the US.